Welcome to CI’s Colchester Campus

 Welcome to The College at Braintree

 The College at Braintree, Church Lane, is part of Colchester Institute.
 Set in attractive grounds, it’s just a short walk away from Braintree town and George Yard Shopping Centre and the bus and train station.
-The campus offers a friendly learning environment with a range of specialist facilities, for courses from Photography to Business and Administration and Fashion & Textiles to Motor Vehicle Maintenance.
+The campus offers a friendly learning environment with a range of specialist facilities.